 While you’re learning you will may have a few try, and try agains.
 And getting the length of the cord JUST right can be your biggest obstacle.
 You never want to little cord since it can be complicated to add extra to your piece.
 We always suggest you err on at least 10% more than you think you will need, just to be safe.

-In the new Modern Macramé book, we have a detailed step by step equation for how to determine how much rope you need for your macramé.
+In our Modern Macramé book, we have a detailed step by step equation for how to determine how much rope you need for your macramé.

 This is in mind, you might end up with extra cord at the end of your project!
 Not to worry!
 We recommend saving all of your left over cord.
-You can incorporate the used cord into future projects, and if you stay tuned, we are launching a very special FREE pattern in the next couple of weeks that is a fun way to reuse your scraps.
+You can incorporate the used cord into future projects.

 Expressing your creativity through Macramé is one of the best parts of the journey!
 Don’t be too hard on yourself.
 Let your creativity take the lead and you will end up with a unique and beautiful piece!